AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrCore.rst

    :cpp:`operator()` that fills domain boundaries for a :cpp:`MultiFab`.

-Many codes, including the Advection_AmrCore example, contain an array of MultiFabs (one for each level of refinement), and then use “fillpatch” operations to fill temporary MultiFabs that may include a different number of ghost cells.
+Many codes, including the Advection_AmrCore example, contain an array of MultiFabs (one for each level of refinement), and then use "fillpatch" operations to fill temporary MultiFabs that may include a different number of ghost cells.
 Fillpatch operations fill all cells, valid and ghost, from actual valid data at that level, space-time interpolated data from the next-coarser level, neighboring grids at the same level, and domain